Low-Carb “Limoncello” Mousse

 Limoncello is famous Italian liqueur.
 As a typical liqueur it contains plenty of sugar and is thus not suitable for a very low-carb lifestyle.
 Therefore, I developed a quick, sugar-free low-carb “Limoncello”, which is used for seasoning this airy dessert mousse.

-First, the grated, yellow lemon zest is steeped in vodka at least for overnight.
+First, the grated, yellow lemon peel is steeped in vodka at least for overnight.
 The fluid is then carefully pressed through a strainer and added to a mixture of mascarpone and sweetener.
 The dessert is finally lightened with beaten egg whites, which round the flavors and make the texture as airy and fluffy mousse.

 Tips for making the Low-Carb “Limoncello” Mousse

 Be sure to choose firm lemons for grating.
 I learnt it the hard way when developing this dessert.
-Usually I buy the softest organic lemons I can get because I use them for squeezing the juice, but for grating the zest the firm lemons are the best ones.
+Usually I buy the softest organic lemons I can get because I use them for squeezing the juice, but for grating the peel the firm lemons are the best ones.

 Again, if you are concerned about using raw egg whites, you can use pasteurized egg whites, or egg white substitute made from pasteurized egg white powder and water.